Muukid/muCOSA/README.md

 * `muTerminalSelection selection` - the [terminal selection](#terminal-selection).

+Once a terminal is marked as not alive once, it will never be alive again for the rest of its existence.

 More information about how querying terminal information works is provided in the [terminal updating and information overview section](#terminal-updating-and-information-overview).

 ## Terminal buffer

 The terminal buffer represents what is visually being displayed on screen.
+It does *not* represent the contents of the entire terminal, just the portion that is visible.
 Its respective struct is `muTerminalBuffer`, which has the following members:

 * `uint32_m column_width` - the width of the terminal, in columns.